 Hungry?
-Here are 8 food delivery apps that will bring you a meal
+These 9 food delivery apps bring deliciousness right to your door

 Who knew that ordering delivery could be such a hassle?
-It can be such a pain to call a restaurant and order a meal.
-You might get put on hold.
-You often have to talk over the background noise of a busy restaurant.
-And reading off your credit card number in the 21st century is incredibly tedious.
+It can be a real pain to call a restaurant and order a meal.
+You might get put on hold, and oftentimes you have to talk over the background noise of a busy restaurant.
+Besides, reading off your credit card number in the 21st century is incredibly tedious.
 Why do we have to interact with people when all we want is a pepperoni pizza and a liter of cola?
 Thankfully, in the age of apps, one can order food for delivery with just a few taps of a phone screen.

-More: Skip laundry day and have someone else do your dirty work with these apps

 While the delivery apps below may cut down on our human-to-human contact, they also open us up to trying new restaurants and foods.
-Simply input your location, and these apps will show you hundreds of restaurants in your area that you can try without ever leaving your home.
+Simply input your location, and these apps will show you hundreds of restaurants in your area that you can try without ever leaving the couch.

 Seamless

 Seamless is probably the most aptly named piece of mobile software on this list.
-Not only does the app provide menus from thousands of restaurants and offer exclusive in-app discounts, but it lacks a delivery fee and allows you to order with just a few clicks.
+Not only does the app provide menus from thousands of restaurants and offer exclusive in-app discounts, but it foregoes a delivery fee and allows you to order with just a few clicks.

 Availability: Seamless is available in more 600 cities in the United States.